-When our relationships are our deeply loving experiences it can get a little bit scary, when we let someone into our heads and hearts we become vulnerable and open to feel pain and hurt.
+When our relationships are deeply loving experiences, it can get a little bit scary, when we let someone into our heads and hearts we become vulnerable, and open to feel pain, and hurt.

-If we have a belief that the relationship won’t last or that we shall be hurt once again, then when we get scared and have fearful thoughts we will often close off and we will push each other away in whatever form works best.
-That means arguing, getting annoyed for no apparent reason, trying to control each other and losing trust when our Partner has done nothing to make that happen.
+If we have a belief that the relationship won’t last or that we shall be hurt once again, then when we get scared and have fearful thoughts.
+We will often close off, pushing each other away in whatever form works best.
+That means arguing, getting annoyed for no apparent reason, trying to control each other, and losing trust when our Partner has done nothing to make that happen.

 The thing is, there isn’t anything particularly wrong with our fear in these scenarios, it is just an inherent design in the evolution of our brains that keeps us safe from danger, since we no longer have Tigers trying to kill us, our mind finds other ways to use this mechanism and that means being scared of emotional pain.

-Our fear wants to keep our safe, but we don’t often like the feeling that we feel when fear presents itself and because of this we will act in ways that distance us from that emotional hurt.
+Our fear wants to keep us safe, but we don’t like the feeling that we feel when fear presents itself, and because of this we will act in ways that distance us from that emotional hurt.

-The key here is to become aware of the thoughts that our fears create and to not identify with them or attach ourselves to those thoughts, instead simply observing them with love and compassion for a built in mechanism that is trying to keep us safe.
+The key here is to become aware of the thoughts that our fears create, not identifying with them, or attaching ourselves to those thoughts, instead simply observing them with love and compassion for a built in mechanism that is trying to keep us safe.

-The fear we feel in our relationship is a perfect tool to learn about ourselves and to grow, the more we use it in this way the more loving and deep our relationships can go.
+The fear we feel in our relationship is a perfect tool, helping us learn about ourselves and grow, the more we use fear as a tool, the more loving and deep our relationships can go.